Credit Repair Services: Legal Guide CR-9

 J. Statute of limitation (15 U.S.C.A. section 1679i.)

 Where a CSO violated the federal law, the consumer has 5 years to file suit.
 The 5 years begin to run either from the date of the violation or if the CSO misrepresents information, then 5 years from the date the consumer discovers the misrepresentation.

-NOTICE: We attempt to make our legal guides accurate as of the date of publication, but they are only guidelines and not definitive statement of the law.
-Questions about the law's application to particular cases should be directed to a specialist.
 Customers who believe they have been victimized by a credit repair service company can file a complaint with the California Attorney General's Public Inquiry Unit at http://oag.ca.gov/consumers.
-For more information on Federal enforcement, visit the Federal Trade Commission Web site at www.ftc.gov/.
+For more information on Federal enforcement, visit the Federal Trade Commission Web site at www.ftc.gov.

 Originally prepared by John C. Lamb, Senior Staff Counsel.
 Last updated January 2013 by Rebecca Bon, Staff Counsel.